 - Close the debate with a summary and conclusion and a vote, if necessary.

 You can get a discussion started and inspire students with a catchy statement or a case with a link to practice.
-There are hundreds of thought-provoking statements online, so if you can’t call any to mind, search on ‘provocative debate topics’ and you’ll end up here.
+If you can’t call any statements to mind, try searching on ‘provocative debate topics’ and you’ll end up here for example.
 Using news reports or news videos is often a good way to enliven a discussion.

 You can also have the discussion take place in writing, for instance via a discussion forum on Canvas.